AndreiCristianEne/MyAirline/README.md

 1. Go into /styles/base.sass and edit the css

 ###server
-1. Go into /server/api and edit the API routes (_DON'T, THEY WORK JUST FINE_)
+1. Go into /server/api and edit the API routes (they work as it is)